Please ensure Javascript is enabled for purposes of website accessibility

 The first mares from a U.S. Forest Service Wild Horse Territory in the country receive PZP treatment ~ March 2009, New Mexico.
 Left to right, Dan Elkins, Mount Taylor Mustangs, Mare # 1, Karen Herman, Sky Mountain Wild Horse Sanctuary, & Anthony Madrid, U.S.F.S.

-What Porcine Zona Pellucida (PZP) Is
+What is Porcine Zona Pellucida (PZP)?

 PZP is a vaccine against conception ~ an immunocontraceptive.
 Made from porcine ovum, it stays out of the reproductive stream in the body.
 This means that PZP prevents pregnancy with little side effects; some mares develop a lump at the injection sight that goes away on its own.
-Over thirty years of research has demonstrated that PZP is safe for mares, pregnant mares and their foals, and for the environment.
+Over forty years of research has demonstrated that PZP is safe for mares, pregnant mares and their foals, and for the environment.
 PZP is 90 - 95% effective, is reversible, and comes in two forms.
 Zonastat-H is the vaccine that provides one year of protection against conception.
 PZP-22 is the multi-year form of the vaccine.
-Using PZP to improve wild horse health by reducing reproduction is a key strategy for humane, science-based, tech-informed, effective and cost-sustainable efforts to keep wild horses free in numbers that are healthy for them and the land.
+Using PZP to improve wild horse health by reducing reproduction is a key strategy for humane, science-based, tech-informed, effective and cost-sustainable efforts to keep wild horses free in numbers that are healthy for them, other wildlife, and the land.

 PZP-22 ~ Innovation & Research

-After achieving the first-ever immunocontraception treatment for wild horses on U.S. Forest land, the next adventure in freedom for more mustangs was treating mares with PZP-22 on a second U.S.F.S. wild horse territory.
-Project partners treated mares with PZP-22, or the multi-year immuncontraceptive, out on the range by darting these mares using air-powered dart guns.
+After achieving the first-ever immunocontraception treatment for wild horses on U.S. Forest land, the next adventure in freedom for more mustangs was treating mares with PZP-22.
+Sky Mountain Wild Horse Sanctuary and partners treated mares with PZP-22, or the multi-year immunocontraceptive, out on the range by darting these mares using air-powered dart guns.
 This project marked yet another key innovation - the first treatment of wild horses in the country with PZP-22 by darting on the range.
 Tufts University veterinary medicine students followed the treated mares for two years, and documented a 79% reduction and a 35% reduction in reproduction for these mares in years one and two, respectively.
-This research contributes to low-stress methods for freedom for more mustangs, particularly those in elusive herds, by demonstrating that darting herd members on the range with a multi-year immunocontraceptive is possible and is effective in limiting reproduction.
+This research demonstrates how we can secure life, freedom, and health for wild horses in balance with the land.
+Treating herd members on the range with a multi-year immunocontraceptive is possible and successfully limits reproduction.
 Research results were published in the journal Wildlife Reproduction in 2019.

 Carson Forest Mustangs ~ photo by Dan Elkins